1951 NFL draft

-The 1951 National Football League Draft was held January 18–19, 1951, at the Blackstone Hotel in Chicago.
+The 1951 NFL draft was held January 18–19, 1951, at the Blackstone Hotel in Chicago.

 The Baltimore Colts folded after the 1950 season, and the NFL placed their players in the 1951 NFL draft.
+Twenty players appearing on the Colts' 1950 roster were subsequently selected, with future Hall of Fame quarterback Y. A. Tittle leading the list, going to the San Francisco 49ers with the third pick overall.

 This was the fifth year that the first overall pick was a bonus pick determined by lottery, with the previous four winners (Chicago Bears in 1947, Washington Redskins in 1948, Philadelphia Eagles in 1949, and Detroit Lions in 1950) ineligible from the draw; it was won by the New York Giants, who selected halfback Kyle Rote.